 - 6. Double-click the Vivado HLS block to open the Properties Editor. - 7.
-Use the Browse button to select the solution created by Vivado HLS in Strep 1, at C:/SysGen_Tutorial/Lab2/C_code/hls_project/solution1, as shown in Figure 65: Importing Vivado HLS IP. - 8.
+Use the Browse button to select the solution created by Vivado HLS in Step 1, at C:/ SysGen_Tutorial/Lab2/C_code/hls_project/solution1, as shown in the following figure. - 8.
 Click OK to import the Vivado HLS IP.